Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Benchmarking GSSL on MPP

-To contrast conclusions drawn from existing evaluation procedures with \benchmark, we first conduct a rigorous empirical study of the pre-training methods predicting molecular biochemical properties.
-Following previous GSSL work~\cite{hu2019strategies,You2020GraphCL}, we consider eight molecular datasets consisting of 678 binary property prediction tasks~\cite{wu2018moleculenet,HuFZDRLCL20}.
-We extract the node/graph embeddings from the last GNN layer unless explicitly stated otherwise.
-We devise two settings: (i) without fine-tuning (``w/o FT''), where we train the probe models with fixed embeddings; (ii) with fine-tuning (``w FT''), where we train both the pre-trained GNNs and the probe models.
+We first conduct a rigorous empirical investigation of the GSSL methods' effectiveness in predicting the biochemical properties of molecules.
+Following previous work~\cite{hu2019strategies, You2020GraphCL}, we consider eight molecular datasets consisting of 678 binary property prediction tasks~\cite{wu2018moleculenet, HuFZDRLCL20}.
+Unless explicitly stated otherwise, we extract the node/graph embeddings from the last GNN layer.
+We devise two settings: (i) fixed embeddings, where we train the probe models with fixed embeddings extracted from pre-trained GNNs; (ii) fine-tuned embeddings (``FT''), where we update weights of both the pre-trained GNNs and the probe models.
+Setting (i) follows the procedures in previous probing literature, while (ii) is widely utilised as the ``pre-training, then fine-tuning'' paradigm.
+We use Adam optimiser with no weight decay, set the batch size as 256, and apply identical pre-processing procedures for all experiments.

-\myparagraph{Findings.} \Cref{tab:downstream_large} entails the results, and we summarise the following findings. \begin{enumerate}[leftmargin=*] \item \textbf{Rankings differ among fixed and fine-tuned embeddings.} For example, embeddings pre-trained with \method{ContextPred} achieve the second-lowest score with fixed scenarios but perform the best after end-to-end fine-tuning.
-The reason is unclear and should be investigated by future work. \item \textbf{\method{Random} sometimes beats GSSL methods.} For example, on MUV \cite{muv}, a dataset designed for validating virtual screening techniques (used in drug discovery to find molecules that bind to a drug target), only \method{EdgePred} performs slightly better.
-Yet, \method{EdgePred} performs worse than \method{Random} in 5 out of 8 cases.
-There are 2 and 3 distinct datasets in which \method{Random} performs better than 3 and 2 GSSL methods, respectively.
-We consider this to be a troubling observation. \end{enumerate}